 Ramadan Fasting Rules & Health Tips for Beginners | Stay Healthy While Fasting

-Fasting in Ramazan is a religious obligation for all Muslims.
-It is an extraordinary event, an opportunity to adopt good healthy habits and other spiritual blessings.
-It is such a splendid month that not only offers forgiveness of sins but brings blessings to our health too.
+Fasting in Ramazan is a religious obligation for all muslims.
+It is an extraordinary event, an opportunity to adopt good, healthy habits and other spiritual blessings.
+It is such a splendid month which not only offers forgiveness of sins but also brings blessings to our health.
 Those who are new to this month should learn Ramadan fasting Rules and health tips for beginners.

 What is Ramadan Fasting?